D01.2 Undergraduate Double Major Policy

 The student’s immersion/minor must be compatible with the general education requirements for one major.
 However, the immersion can be a subset of the courses required for the other major.

 The same coursework may be used to meet the requirements of both majors; that is, “double counting” is allowed as long as the heads of both degree programs approve it.
-In particular, students may use requirements from one major to fulfill electives in the other major, and visa versa.
+In particular, students may use requirements from one major to fulfill electives in the other major, and vice versa.

 When designing a double major program, students and advisors should be guided by New York State Education Law, which requires that baccalaureate degrees consist of a minimum amount of liberal arts and science content (no fewer than 60 credit hours of liberal arts and sciences for the BS or 30 credits for the BFA) and a set of related courses in the major (no fewer than 60 credit hours for the BS or 90 credits for the BFA).